sc-clmn-io/ThreatResearchHub/replit.md

 Documentation policy: Always keep docs up to date as recurring part of development process.
 Interface language policy: Professional, business-appropriate language throughout platform interface with clear, comprehensive instructions for all deployment steps.
 Security tech stack preference: Palo Alto Networks Cortex suite (XSIAM, XDR, XSOAR) as SOC platform, with flexible data source integration from any vendor based on use case requirements.
+Documentation approach: Create complete step-by-step guides with comprehensive 6-stage workflows that can be followed independently from zero infrastructure to production deployment.

 ### GitHub Copilot Integration (Added January 26, 2025)
 User has GitHub Copilot subscription and wants to leverage it for efficient development: